Herefordshire: Fruit

 The county is famous for its apple and pear orchards, and its cider.
 There are many orchards around the county but not as many as there once were.

 In the last few years, soft fruits such as strawberries have become a new and rapidly expanding area of the agricultural economy of the county.
 One of the main reasons for this was the introduction of the polytunnel or French tunnel.
 This allows the strawberries to be grown for a far longer season and with a higher quality (with no blemishes from the rain).
-The strawberries are mainly picked by Eastern European workers who come over for the season and often earn more money, more than they could working in their own country and with the bonus, for many of them, of learning or improving their English.
+The strawberries are mainly picked by Eastern European workers who come over for the season and often earn more money than they could working in their own country and with the bonus, for many of them, of learning or improving their English.
 The polytunnels have been a major issue in the county, as some people see them as a "blot on the landscape".

 Although some polytunnel sites are illegal, Herefordshire Council has turned a blind eye in the belief that agriculture must be allowed to innovate; otherwise it will stagnate and the county will suffer.